mlibrary/about-aperio/src/content/proposal-information.md

 <li><a href="/proposal-books">Books</a></li>
 </ul>

+**We are currently accepting book proposals only.
+Journal proposals are closed for 2026.**

 <h2 id="deadlines">Deadlines</h2>

 Proposals are accepted on a rolling basis and are evaluated on a quarterly basis beginning on the first days of business in January, April, July, and October.